3 killed in National Guard helicopter crash in Texas

 Three people were killed when a U.S. National Guard helicopter crashed Friday on the Texas southern border, officials said.

-A UH-27 Lakota helicopter crashed just before 4 p.m., local time, while on a support mission near Rio Grande City along the U.S-Mexico border, according to a statement from Joint Task Force North.
+A UH-72 Lakota helicopter crashed just before 4 p.m., local time, while on a support mission near Rio Grande City along the U.S-Mexico border, according to a statement from Joint Task Force North.

 Two soldiers and one U.S. Border Patrol agent were killed and another soldier was injured.

-Note: Editor's Note: This story has been updated to correctly identify the helicopter as a UH-72 Lakota.